Interstate 65: Alabama

-In the state of Alabama, I-65 passes through or near four of the state's major metropolitan areas: Mobile, Montgomery, Birmingham, and Huntsville.
+In Alabama, I-65 passes through or near four major metropolitan areas: Mobile, Montgomery, Birmingham, and Huntsville.
 I-65 begins its path northward in Mobile at its junction with I-10.
-From I-10, I-65 runs west of downtown Mobile and through the northern suburbs of the city before turning northeasterly towards Montgomery.
-In Montgomery, I-65 connects with the southern terminus of I-85.
+From I-10, I-65 runs west of downtown Mobile and through the northern suburbs of the city before turning northeast towards Montgomery.
+In Montgomery, I-65 connects with the southern end of I-85.
 In the Birmingham suburbs, I-65 has an interchange with I-459 and another interchange in the city at I-20/I-59.
 North of downtown, I-22 branches off I-65 toward Memphis.
 From Birmingham, I-65 continues north, crossing the Tennessee River near Decatur.
 A few miles north of the river, it intersects I-565, a short spur route which provides access to Huntsville.
-It then continues northward out of the Tennessee Valley to the state of Tennessee toward Nashville.
+It then continues north out of the Tennessee Valley to Tennessee toward Nashville.

 Tennessee

 I-65 enters Tennessee from the south near the town of Ardmore and passes through mostly rural territory for 65 mi.
 It then passes Lewisburg.
 Then it passes close to Columbia and crosses Saturn Parkway, which brings travelers to the town of Spring Hill.
 I-65 then continues on to reach I-840 and progresses until it intersects State Route 96 (SR 96) at Franklin.
-Then the highway goes through Brentwood, Nashville, Madison, Goodlettsville, White House, and then, close to Portland, it crosses into the state of Kentucky at milepost 120.5.
+Then the highway goes through Brentwood, and enters Nashville, where it first interchanges with I-440.
+It then has brief concurrences with I-40 and I-24 near downtown Nashville.
+The freeway then meets State Route 155 (SR 155, Briley Parkway), and after passing through Madison, meets SR 386 (Vietnam Veterans Boulevard) in Goodlettsville.
+The freeway then passes through Millersville and White House, and then, close to Portland, crosses into Kentucky.